 By the final week, "night" has shrunk to a long twilight — usable for driving, hiking, and photography well past 11 PM.
 Bring a sleep mask, especially for guesthouses without blackout curtains.

-Trail Conditions in Late Spring
+The Highlands in Late Spring

 The core thing to know about hiking in Iceland in May is straightforward: the highland season hasn't started.
 Everything that flows from that decision point — huts, roads, rivers, guides, transfers — is still in winter mode.

-Rivers.
 Iceland's glacial and snowmelt-fed rivers run highest in spring, when the snowpack is actively discharging.
 On routes with unbridged crossings — which include stretches of the Laugavegur and Fimmvörðuháls — water in May is cold, fast, and well above safe levels for most hikers.

 Image